 The radio interface is optimized for uplink transmissions, which are asynchronous.
-Downlink communications are achieved by querying the network for existing data from the device.
+Downlink communications are achieved by devices querying the network for available data.

 A device willing to receive downlink messages opens a fixed window for reception after sending an uplink transmission.
 The delay and duration of this window have fixed values.
-The LTN transmits the downlink message for a given device during the reception window.
-The LTN selects the base station (BS) for transmitting the corresponding downlink message.
+The network transmits the downlink message for a given device during the reception window, and the network also selects the base station (BS) for transmitting the corresponding downlink message.

-Uplink and downlink transmissions are unbalanced due to the regulatory constraints on the ISM bands.
+Uplink and downlink transmissions are unbalanced due to the regulatory constraints on ISM bands.
 Under the strictest regulations, the system can allow a maximum of 140 uplink messages and 4 downlink messages per device per day.
 These restrictions can be slightly relaxed depending on system conditions and the specific regulatory domain of operation.

-Figure 7: SIGFOX architecture
+Figure 7: SIGFOX network architecture

-Figure 7 depicts the different elements of the SIGFOX architecture.
+Figure 7 depicts the different elements of the SIGFOX network architecture.

-SIGFOX has a "one-contract one-network" model allowing devices to connect in any country, without any notion of roaming.
+SIGFOX has a "one-contract one-network" model allowing devices to connect in any country, without any need or notion of either roaming or handover.

-The architecture consists of a single core network, which allows global connectivity with minimal impact on the end device and radio access network.
+The architecture consists of a single cloud-based core network, which allows global connectivity with minimal impact on the end device and radio access network.
 The core network elements are the Service Center (SC) and the Registration Authority (RA).
 The SC is in charge of the data connectivity between the Base Station (BS) and the Internet, as well as the control and management of the BSs and End Points.
 The RA is in charge of the End Point network access authorization.